beccasaurus/NUnit.Should/README.md

     the_number.should == 5
     the_dogs.should include('rover')

-That are 2 different styles of writing these types of assertions in NUnit:
+I love the RSpec syntax for making assertions.
+It's very natural.

+In NUnit, there are 2 different styles that I could use to write similar assertions:

     Assert.AreEqual(5, theNumber);
     Assert.Contains("rover", theDogs);